Tips to Keep Your Crown of Thorns Blooming All Year Round

 The University of North Carolina Gardening Extension notes that Crown of Thorns favors dry or medium moisture soils with adequate drainage.
 The cue to hydrate the plant is to check to see if the top of the soil is dry; when hydrating, don’t puddle the roots and distance watering in winter.

 When the plant is in a pot, poke holes in the container to ensure that water drains.
-If you have a saucer under the pot, empty it every 15 minutes to help prevent water reabsorption.
+If you have a saucer under the pot, empty it after 15 minutes to help prevent water reabsorption.

 As for fertilizer, they don’t need it, but a moderate amount contributes to their flowering.
 Likewise, fertilizers for succulents help the flowering of the crown of thorns all year round, especially if you dissolve them in water and make sure they don’t contain boron.